kgdunn/pid-book/design-analysis-experiments/fractional-factorial-designs/design-resolution.rst

 .. youtube:: https://www.youtube.com/watch?v=uYdLP4TJHYA&list=PLHUnYbefLmeOPRuT1sukKmRyOVd4WSxJE&index=48

 You can use the following table to visualize the trade-off between design resolution, the number of factors (:math:`k`), the number of runs required, and the aliasing pattern.
+The table is adapted from the text by  Box, Hunter and Hunter (2nd edition, p 272), and (1st edition, p 410).

 .. _DOE_design_trade_off_BHH_272: